 Residence Deputies in the Office of the University Registrar will determine whether the student and parent(s) are California residents for purposes of tuition and fees.
 The presumption of Residence Deputies is that students and their parents have read and understand the UC Residence requirements prior to submitting their residence information for determination of residence for tuition purposes.

 Parents: Until your student is 24 years of age, both you and your student must meet the UC Residence Policy definition of resident to be considered eligible for resident tuition.
 Adoptive parents, stepparents, guardians and other relatives supporting students are cautioned to read the UC Residence Policy definition of parent.

-New and Transfer students who are living with relatives or other adults in California, or are considering self-support or claiming financial independence from their parents are further cautioned to understand the UC Residence Policy governing Financial Independence, which requires two full years of financial independence and complete self-sufficiency prior to the term resident status is claimed.
+New and Transfer students who are living with relatives or other adults in California, or are considering self-support or claiming financial independence from their parents are further cautioned to understand the UC Residence Policy governing Financial Independence, which requires one full year of financial independence and complete self-sufficiency (as of Fall Term 2019) prior to the term resident status is claimed.

 How is Residence Determined?

 Residence Deputies apply the UC Residence Policy and Guidelines, under the authority of the UC Office of the General Counsel, to the facts and information provided under penalty of perjury on the Statement of Legal Residence (SLR) and any additional information requested by the Residence Deputy.
 This determination is independent of, and can differ from, similar determinations made by the Office of Admissions and Financial Aid.
 Information from either of those offices indicating that the student is a resident, or that the student is financially independent, does not necessarily mean the student is a resident for purposes of tuition and fees.